Update: This project has been funded by an EA Funds grant. I am actively working on it-if you are interested in helping out, send me a message.

 - To foster a healthy EA community

-To achieve this, the charity maintains an emergency fund.
-If effective altruists are in financial trouble, they can recoup up to 50% of their EA-related donations from that fund.
+To achieve these goals, the charity will maintain an emergency fund.
+If effective altruists encounter financial trouble, they can apply to recoup up to 50% of their EA-related donations from this fund.

-As a fraud prevention measure, donors will have to get their charity to state to us that they will never return any funds to the donor, and we will need a confirmation of the exact amount they donated.
+To prevent fraud, donors will have to get their charity to state to us that they will never return any funds to the donor, and we will need see their donation receipts.

 The recoupment process will be similar to filing an insurance claim, but less strict.
-If someone who donated through the fund asks for a fraction of what they donated in total, they will probably get their money back without any friction.
-We do not have to worry about fraud as much as insurers, because donors can only recoup half of what they originally donated.
+If someone requests a fraction of what they have donated to EA-related charities, they will usually get their money back without difficulty.
+We will not have to worry about fraud nearly as much as insurers, because donors can only recoup up to half of what they originally donated.